Value-Based Concepts of Socially-Responsible Leadership

 - 2019 - 2020

 Must have completed all 1st year courses to enroll in this course.
+Check with your advisor if you have any question on your ability to enroll in this course.
+Concurrent enrollment is permitted.

 The leadership and management competencies required of healthcare executives have evolved and expanded in the same way that the healthcare systems they lead have evolved and expanded.
 These competencies must keep pace with the rapidly increasing scope of delivering health care.
 Leadership skills emphasizing collaboration and partnerships across organizational lines are essential as the industry moves to accountable care and increased risk-sharing.